mmswflow-upb/EcoLogixHub-DB-Project/README.md

 ![ss2](ss2.png)

-### 6. Creating the Users Table
+### 6. Creating the Tables & Inserting Data

-On the left, the whatsdowndb database will appear, click it then go to the "SQL" section, copy the commands from the [sql script](db_creation_script.sql) then paste it into the text box and click go.
+On the left, the whatsdowndb database will appear, click it then go to the "SQL" section, copy the commands from the [tables creation script](DB-Project_TableCreation.sql) then paste it into the text box and click go, then do this again for the [data insertion script](DB-Project_DataInsertion.sql).

 ![ss3](ss3.png)